 Let me first say, on behalf of the NTSB, I’d like to extend our deepest condolences to the Abbas family and other families who have experienced the devastating consequences of an impaired driving crash.

-I’m here today in support of two proven countermeasures that, if enacted, will reduce impaired driving crashes, save lives, and prevent injuries in Michigan: (1) lowering the legal BAC limit to .05 and (2) requiring ignition interlocks for all DWI offenders.
+I’m here today in support of two proven countermeasures that, if enacted, will reduce impaired driving crashes, save lives, and prevent injuries in Michigan: (1) lowering the legal BAC limit from .08 to .05 and (2) requiring ignition interlocks for all DWI offenders.

 These two issues are on the NTSB’s Most Wanted List of Transportation Safety Improvements and are highlighted in our 2013 Reaching Zero report.